First Four Ships: The ships

 By the end of summer the colony had been joined by settlers from the Castle Eden, which arrived on 17 February 1851, and then the Isabella Hercus on 1 March.
 Between March 1851 and early May 1853, a further 22 shiploads of settlers had arrived from England.
 By then the colony had an estimated population in excess of 3,000.
-(This figure may be an under-estimate because various lists of passengers didn't always agree, there were also ships arriving from Australia with both passengers and animals, movement within New Zealand was unrestricted, and an ships also stopped at other New Zealand settlements before or after visiting Canterbury, but immigrants were registered at their first port of entry.)
+(This figure may be an under-estimate because various lists of passengers didn't always agree, there were also ships arriving from Australia with both passengers and animals, movement within New Zealand was unrestricted, and ships also stopped at other New Zealand settlements before or after visiting Canterbury, but immigrants were registered at their first port of entry.)

 Social cross section

 The "colonists", who travelled in the relative luxury of the cabins, included those men and their families who could afford to buy land in the new colony.
 Some of these settlers' families remain prominent in Christchurch to this day.
 "Emigrants" included farm workers, labourers and tradesmen, who made the journey in steerage, some having assisted passage.
 Like their employers, the emigrants included devout Anglicans selected to help build a community founded on religious virtues.
 Each ship carried a chaplain, a doctor and a schoolmaster, and included in the cargo was a printing press, a library of 2,000 books, a church organ and several pre-fabricated houses in sections.
 Cabin passengers paid £42 and cheaper berths were £25, whilst steerage passengers paid £15.